cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 ---
 ```
 Spring Boot JDBC Employee REST sample.
-Date/Time: 2020-08-25:11-14-31.000188
+Date/Time: 2020-08-27:16-26-33.000197
 Usage:
 /allEmployees - return a list of employees using a classic SELECT statement
 /listEmployee/{empno} - a list of employee records for the employee number provided

+--- Update operations ---
 /addEmployee/{firstName}/{lastName} - add an employee
 /deleteEmployee/{empNo} - delete an employee
 /updateEmployee/{empNo}/{newSalary} - update employee salary

+--- Update operations within a Global (XA) Transaction ---
+/addEmployeeTx/{firstName}/{lastName} - add an employee using an XA transaction
+/deleteEmployeeTx/{empNo} - delete an employee using an XA transaction
+/updateEmployeeTx/{empNo}/{newSalary} - update employee salary using an XA transaction
 ```
 ---